Nogizaka46: 2016–2017: Third generation and Japan Record Award

 From February 20 through February 22, 2016, Nogizaka46 broadcast an Internet TV program titled Nogizaka46 4th Anniversary Nogizaka 46 hours TV, in which the members produced and performed their own material for forty-six consecutive hours, on six websites simultaneously.
 In the week following the performance, the group's twelfth single "Taiyō Nokku" was selected for the 30th Japan Gold Disc Award.
 On May 25, 2016, they released their second album Sorezore no Isu, which reached number one on the Oricon weekly albums chart.
 The group promoted the second album with a second broadcast of Nogizaka 46 hours TV.
 On August 5, they released their second photobook, titled 1 Jikan Okure no I Love You, which sold 41,000 copies in the first week and ranked 1st on Oricon weekly book ranking.

 From July 19 to September 4, 2016, the 3rd generation audition took place, with 13 finalists chosen out of 48,986 applicants.
-The final stage of the audition involved an appeal by 13 finalists to internet audiences using the SHOWROOM internet streaming service.
+The final stage of the audition involved an appeal by 13 finalists to internet audiences using the Showroom streaming service.
 Twelve candidates passed the final screening.

 The group's fourth birthday concert was held during the last three days of their summer tour, instead of earlier in the year, due to booking issues caused by 2020 Summer Olympics construction.
 In November 2016, Nogizaka46 released the 16th single "Sayonara no Imi".
 It reached number one on the Oricon weekly single chart, selling 827,717 copies in the first week.
 "Sayonara no Imi" became the group's first Million single certified by RIAJ.
 Nogizaka46 ended the year with their second appearance on NHK Kōhaku Uta Gassen.

 In February 2017, Nogizaka46 performed their fifth annual birthday concert over 3 days at Saitama Super Arena.
 The first day of the concert was the final performance of group member Nanami Hashimoto, who retired from the entertainment industry.
-In May 2017, the group debuted a new theater production based on the manga series Asahinagu, performing in Tokyo, Osaka and Aichi.
+In May 2017, the group debuted a new theater production based on the manga series Asahinagu, performing in Tokyo, Osaka, and Aichi.
 That same month they released their third album, titled Umarete Kara Hajimete Mita Yume.
 Nogizaka46's first feature film, a live-action adaptation of the manga Asahinagu starring Nanase Nishino in the lead role, opened in cinemas across Japan in September 2017.
 The theme song for the movie, "Itsuka Dekiru kara Kyō Dekiru", was released as their 19th single.

 The group's 2017 national tour held performances in Tokyo, Sendai, Osaka, Nagoya, and Niigata, and concluded on November 7 and 8 at Tokyo Dome, where they drew in over 55,000 fans each day.
 Three weeks later they performed overseas for the second time, with a selection of group members performing live at C3AFA Singapore.
 The group ended the year by winning the grand prize at the 59th Japan Record Awards for their seventeenth single, titled "Influencer", and by making their third consecutive appearance on NHK's Kōhaku Uta Gassen.